Is White Wine Keto Friendly?

 2018 Bioweinhof Toni Schmid Natural Green

 These dry white wines are a great choice for those looking for keto friendly wine.
-They typically contain only about 2-4g of carbs per 5oz glass and are also lower in alcohol.
+They all contain about 2-4g of carbs per 5oz glass and are also lower in alcohol.

 Check out our Is Red Wine Keto Friendly? article to peruse keto friendly red wines that match up with the keto lifestyle.

 Residual sugar (RS) is the amount of unfermented sugar that remains in a wine after fermentation has finished.
 It is measured in grams of sugar per liter (g/L).
-Wines that have a higher RS tend to have a sweeter taste than those with a lower RS.
-If you are looking to avoid wines with lots of residual sugar, steer clear of big, bold reds that you see on store shelves everywhere - these wines are typically laden with sugar to cover up the mediocre taste of the wines themselves.
-Also, if you like Riesling, be careful, look for wines with at least 11% alcohol, anything less is likely either off-dry, or sweet, with plenty of sugar.
+If you are looking to avoid wines with lots of residual sugar, steer clear of big, bold reds that you see on store shelves everywhere - these wines are typically laden with sugar to appeal to the sweeter palate of the American consumer.

 Dry wines are a better choice for those on a keto diet and looking to limit their sugar intake.
 Additionally, dry wines tend to have fewer calories than sweet wines, which is another benefit for those on a keto diet.